Excel is a computer software program by Microsoft that is used for storing, organising and manipulating data.

 For more support, please refer to the following pages:

 To perform statistical analysis in Excel, you need an add-in called Analysis ToolPak.
-How to install the Excel ToolPak.
+How to use the Analysis ToolPak.

 Excel can be used to perform various different statistical analyses.
 For example, by clicking ‘More functions, Statistical, AVERAGE’ you can calculate the average (mean) of any cells.